World's 50 Best Bars 2013: Complete Rankings

 Sydney, Australia

 Authentic Nashville honky-tonk atmosphere meets serious cocktail craftsmanship at Shady Pines Sydney, the landmark speakeasy behind Crown Street's unmarked door.
-Since 2010, this influential bar has redefined Sydney's drinking culture through expert whiskey selection, vintage taxidermy décor, and unpretentious hospitality that seamlessly serves both craft cocktails and beer-and-shot efficiency.
+Since 2010, this influential bar has redefined Sydney's drinking culture through expert whiskey selection, vintage taxidermy décor, unpretentious hospitality that seamlessly serves both craft cocktails and beer-and-shot efficiency.

 Attaboy NYC